Voluntary Disclosure and Personalized Pricing: Voluntary Disclosure to a Monopolist

 \subsection{Optimal Equilibrium Segmentation}

-The previous section describes a disclosure strategy that is Pareto-improving and fully efficient.
-In this section, we explore conditions under which this is the optimal segmentation from the perspective of ex ante consumer surplus.

-There are two reasons that this segmentation may not generally maximize ex ante consumer surplus.
+In this section, we explore conditions under which the disclosure strategy above is the ex ante optimal equilibrium for consumers.
+There are two reasons that this equilibrium may not maximize ex ante consumer surplus among equilibria.
 The first is that it ignores multidimensionality: even if two types have the same valuation, it may be optimal to separate them.
-The second reason that our segmentation may not be optimal is that even in a one-dimensional world, packing types greedily need not maximize consumer surplus.
-To elaborate on this second issue, we restrict attention to a one-dimensional model.
-We first prove that the consumer-optimal equilibrium necessarily features a partitional structure.
-We use an example to illustrate that the greedy partition may be suboptimal.
-We then prove that it is optimal for a specific class of distribution functions.
+The second reason is that even in a one-dimensional world, packing types greedily need not maximize consumer surplus.
+To explore this issue, we restrict attention to a one-dimensional model.
+We prove that the consumer-optimal equilibrium uses a partitional structure.
+We show by an example that the greedy partition may be suboptimal for some distributions.
+We then prove that it is consumer-optimal for power distribution functions.